nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

   cd SmallestPossibleCSharpProgram
   dotnet new console
   ```

+Then:
  - Write the smallest possible program in `Program.cs` that compiles and runs
    without adding any other code files to the project and with the contents of
    `Main` (or actually `<Main>$`) solely defined by the contents of `Program.cs`.
    Any nuget package can be added to the project.
 No other changes can be made.

-I'm sure readers can guess the add any nuget package part is key 😉
+I'm sure readers can guess the add any nuget package part is key later on 😉

 The project created is very simple, it has two files:
 ```